adamtpowell/audubon-bird-guide-downloader/readme.md

 Call 10 Label
 ```

 Then, open Anki and click `Import File`.
 Select `output/birds.txt` when prompted for a file.
-Make sure that you select "allow HTML in fields", or the images will be garbled.
+Make sure that you select "allow HTML in fields", or the images will not import.

-## Roadmap

-* Importing multiple photographs